AleziaKurdis/localAiNPC/README.md

 ### ✔ Privacy-Preserving

-No conversation data leaves the user’s device.
+No conversation data leaves the user’s device if the user use Local AI.

 ### ✔ Cost-Free at Scale

-No server-side inference costs or API usage fees.
+No server-side inference costs or API usage fees. (if local is used or a free Tier cloud model)

 ### ✔ Highly Scalable Worlds